Rotary disc shutter: Electronic equivalent

 The term electronic shutter is often used to describe the electronic process of controlling exposure time on a light sensor.
 The same term is also used in film cameras to refer to a mechanical rotary shutter which can adjust its shutter angle electronically while shooting.

 Rotary shutters on still cameras

 While the vast majority of rotary shutters are naturally used on motion-picture cameras (as well as projectors), there were some still cameras that employed this type of shutter, notably the Univex Mercury rangefinder and the Olympus Pen F SLR.
-Both of these cameras were half-frame 35mm cameras (frame size 18 x 24 mm).
+Both of these cameras were half-frame 35mm cameras (frame size 18 mm × 24 mm).
 The rotary shutter proved to be very simple to construct, accurate and reliable in these cameras.
-Though, in the case of the Univex, it resulted in a very strange "hump" on top of the camera to cover the shutter disc.
+Though, in the case of the Univex, it resulted in an apparent hump on top of the camera to cover the shutter disc.